Chicago Nonprofit Attorney – Unrelated Business Income Tax (UBIT)

 Contact James C. Provenza & Associates, PC Today

 Unrelated Business Income Tax is both straightforward and significantly broad, and with the many exceptions and modifications designed for specific charitable and for-profit activities, it is important to be well-versed in these tax laws.
 With decades of experience helping many nonprofits throughout Chicago, James C. Provenza & Associates, PC can help your tax-exempt nonprofit operate within IRS tax laws and properly differentiate tax-exempt income and unrelated business.
-When preparing your annual reports to the IRS, contact our Chicago law office for a free consultation with James Provenza.
+When preparing your annual reports to the IRS, contact our Chicago law office to consult with James Provenza.
 Call us today at (847) 729-3939.